Find it online or in the Library

 John Duns Scotus Online – Biographies, web resources, articles, and writings of Bl.
 John Duns Scotus fully linked and freely available.

-JSTOR – (Limited Open Access) Free access to early journal content available to the public for reading and downloading.
+JSTOR (Religion & Theology, A&S XIII, and Limited Open Access) – In addition to the subscription collections known as Religion & Theology as well as the interdisciplinary Arts & Sciences XIII collection, there is also free access to early journal content available to the public for reading and downloading.
 Includes nearly 500,000 articles in more than 200 journals on JSTOR published prior to 1923 in the United States and prior to 1870 elsewhere.
-Click on advanced search, then check only content I can access.
+Results appear in JSTOR directly search results as well as the library’s catalog.

 Legal Information Reference Center – (LIRC) contains more than 310 full-text publications and thousands of legal forms.
 Many of the full-text legal reference books are provided through Nolo, the nation’s oldest and most-respected provider of legal information for consumers and small businesses.
 This database offers the everyday user the necessary tools and detailed “how-to” instructions to independently address a wide-range of legal issues including business law, financial planning, family law, property & real estate and rights & disputes.